Repetition effects reveal the subsequence representation of actions

 Abstract

-Many motor skills involve concatenating single movements into complex sequences.
-Already after a single execution of a sequence, humans retain a memory trace that accelerates the execution of the sequence if it is repeated in the next trial.
-Our results show a repetition benefit even when only a small portion of movements from the previous trial is repeated, suggesting that full sequence repetition is not necessary.
-Detailed analyses indicate that the memory trace is activated when the last 2-3 movements match the current execution.
-Our work, therefore, sheds light on the structure of the earliest sequence memory and will interest researchers studying motor skill learning and the neural basis of movement control.
+Many motor skills involve combining movements into sequences.
+After a single execution, humans retain a memory trace that speeds up repeated sequences.
+Consistent with previous work, our results show a repetition benefit even when only a small subsequence is repeated, suggesting that full sequence repetition is not necessary.
+This memory trace is activated when the last 2–3 movements match the current execution.
+Our work, therefore, sheds light on the structure of the earliest sequence memory.

 Article activity feed